 • Acid Red GTR

 • Acid yellow 4R

 • Very good wet fastness and masking properties and light fastness is also good.

 • pH depend upon quality of dyes.

 • fixation, absorption and exhaustion all are depend upon pH.

 • pH boost absorption or fixation.

-• role of pH is also depends upon the quality of dyes if quality is not proper then fixation is not properly work on to the materials.
+• In case of dyeing of wool, pH play very important role during dyeing, the role of pH is also depends upon the quality of dyes if quality is not proper then fixation is not properly, I mean, fixation of materials is not good, it may show uneven dyeing occurs on to the materials.

 • don’t used more goloblur salt in solutions it effects on rubbing fastness.

 • If dyeing process is carried out at boiling temperature then no chances of damaged for wool materials they are always protected wool materials.